anniefenton/milestone-project-1/README.md

 #### *Color*
 The colours used reflect the colours found in nature - greens in various tones.
 #### *Font*
-Sans-serif fonts are used to keep the tone of the website friendly and informal.
 Nunito and Amatic SC were used throughout the site.
+Sans-serif and cursive were the fall-back fonts should connection to _Google Fonts_ fail.
 #### *Icons*
 Icons were used to emphasize the content on the page.
 In the 'reasons to forage with us' section on the home.html page the icons were placed next to the reason headers to draw the eye to them.
 #### *Styling*